Page Category: About the College

 Council’s primary role is to ensure that the interests of the public are protected and maintained.

 Council is the oversight and policy-making group for the College.
-The College’s administrative staff are responsible for carrying out these policies and administering the Pharmacy Act and Regulations.
+The College’s administrative staff are responsible for carrying out these policies and administering the New Brunswick Pharmacy Act, 2014 and Regulations.

 Council Executive